 Feeding your baby is the most important, and confusing, part of new parenthood.
 There is too much advice out there—from relatives, in-laws, friends and even mild acquaintances—and most of it is inconsistent information.
 Additionally, nutrition research keeps changing all the rules, so it becomes even more difficult to decide what is best for your baby.
 Still, there are some absolutes that never change:

 - Use your instincts.
 If it doesn’t feel right or makes your baby miserable, it isn’t right for you.

 - Only listen to the recommendations of professionals in pediatric health.
 Things change, and professionals keep up with the research.

 - Be strong enough to stick to your plan but gracious to those who are trying to help you out.
 Remember, you will need a babysitter one day.

 What follows is meant to be a guideline.
 Some babies advance sooner than others, while many are premature and should be held back until they reach their “corrected” age.
 Every baby is different, so guidelines are not absolute.
-If you have concerns, check with your pediatrician or call your local WIC (Women, Infants and Children) office and ask the advice of a WIC nutritionist who specialises in pediatric nutrition.
+If you have concerns, check with your pediatrician or call your local WIC (Women, Infants and Children) office and ask the advice of a WIC nutritionist who specializes in pediatric nutrition.
+Starting out

 : Breast milk is the recommended and preferred first infant food for all babies and is encouraged by pediatricians, the American Academy of Pediatrics and the American Dietetics Association, as well as most other professional health organizations.
 Commercial infant formulas are the second choice and will allow most infants to grow well.
 Whichever method you choose, breast milk or formula is all your baby needs for the first 5 to 6 months of life.